CLSherrod/clsherrod.github.io/_drafts/review/2010-06-04-screw-reputation-bp.md

 The bigger the disaster the faster you need to respond.

-First you need to <strong>acknowledge </strong>the gravity of the situation.
+First you need to **acknowledge **the gravity of the situation.
 Say there is a huge oil leak.

-Then <strong>apologize </strong>for the disaster.
+Then **apologize **for the disaster.

-Then <strong>act</strong> fast.
+Then **act** fast.
 Don't turn down any offer.
 The public will think you don't care.
 Be open about what you're doing.
 Accept help.

 BP has royally screwed up.
 They are acting like a big corporation from the 50's.
 They don't understand social media, they don't understand that need need to be open and honest and act fast.
 Coming out with a print campaign 6 weeks after the disaster is really too little, way too late.
 God help them because nobody on Earth is going to.
 They are toast.